Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 Share your story with Science Buddies!I Did This Project!
 Please log in and let us know how things went.

 - In the testing you did for this project, you should have found that the artificial pancreas model could be automated for the part you tested.
-In other words, when the solution is very acidic (representing high blood glucose levels), the pump turns on and adds a basic solution (representing insulin) to neutralize the solution (representing normal blood glucose levels).
+In other words, when the solution is very basic (representing high blood glucose levels), the pump turns on and adds an acidic solution (representing insulin) to neutralize the solution (representing normal blood glucose levels).
 However, you did not test how the model works for other parts of an artificial pancreas, such as continuing to add insulin when the blood glucose levels are consistently high over time.
-Try adding more vinegar to the "Vinegar" bowl after it is neutralized; does it turn the pump back on again?
-Does pumping in more baking soda solution turn the pump back off?
-If you repeatedly add vinegar, does it have the same effect?
-You could measure the amounts of vinegar and baking soda that are added over time and graph your results.
+Try adding more baking soda solution to the "Baking Soda" bowl after it is neutralized; does it turn the pump back on again?
+Does pumping in more vinegar turn the pump back off?
+If you repeatedly add baking soda, does it have the same effect?
+You could measure the amounts of baking soda and vinegar that are added over time and graph your results.
 How responsive is the model to turning the pump on and off?

 - Some people may want an artificial pancreas to turn on and pump insulin when they have a specific, different blood glucose level compared to other people.
 You could try modeling this by making solutions with different amounts of baking soda solution and vinegar mixed together (instead of equal amounts, as you use in this project) and then normalize the artificial pancreas model to the different solutions, one at a time (each one representing a different person).
-How does this affect how much baking soda solution is used to neutralize the vinegar?
+How does this affect how much vinegar is used to neutralize the baking soda solution?
 How does this relate to the challenges of making a real artificial pancreas?

 - How could you use the artificial pancreas model you made in this project to model the delivery of other types of medicines?
 Do some research on this topic and then try it out.